germanDV/error-codes/README.md

 // Here we use it as a process exit code,
 // but it could also be sent in an API response,
-// or be used to instantiate custome Error classes and thrown. process.exit(PointErrCodes.INVALID_KEYFILE)
+// or be used to instantiate custom Error classes and thrown. process.exit(PointErrCodes.INVALID_KEYFILE)
 ```